transcend-information/RaspberryPi_NVIDIAJetson-SDcard-SMARTQuery/README.md

-# Raspberry Pi - Monitor SD card health and status
+# Monitor SD card health and status using Raspberry Pi
 Get S.M.A.R.T data for Transcend SD card.

 -------------------------